rakeshshriwas/angular-interview-questions/README.md

 	- Your application has large, complex component trees.
 	- You are optimizing performance and can manage immutability or manually trigger updates when needed.
 	- Your components rely heavily on @Input() bindings for updates.

-79. ### What is lazy loading?
-    Lazy loading in Angular is a design pattern and technique used to improve the performance of an application by loading modules and components only when they are needed.
-Instead of loading all modules at the start, lazy loading defers the loading of certain modules until they are required, reducing the initial load time and improving the user experience.

-    ```javascript
-	const routes: Routes = [
-	  {
-	    path: 'customers',
-	    loadChildren: () => import('./customers/customers.module').then(module => module.CustomersModule)
-	  },
-	  {
-	    path: 'orders',
-	    loadChildren: () => import('./orders/orders.module').then(module => module.OrdersModule)
-	  },
-	  {
-	    path: '',
-	    redirectTo: '',
-	    pathMatch: 'full'
-	  }
-	];
-    ```
-	- Reduces the initial load time of the application by loading only the necessary modules at the start.
-	- Makes the application more scalable by allowing you to add more features without significantly impacting the initial load time.

 79. ### What is host property in css?
     The :host pseudo-class selector is used to target styles in the element that hosts the component.